vedantlavale/weather-app/README.md

 ### [Live Demo](https://vedantlavale.github.io/weather-app)
 # Weather App
 #### 📝 Description
-Weather app that uses the OpenWeatherMap API.
+Weather app that uses the VisualCrossing API.
 A JavaScript project made for the fun.

 #### 💡 Features
 * Search cities will appear as cards